Limoges Cathedral: Interior

-Nave and choir, respectively, looking east, through a "folding out" lens that nearly flattens out the steep Gothic arches.

-The Romanesque Porch and narthex
+Romanesque porch and narthex

 Interior of the bell tower, with oculus for hoisting the bells to the belfry.

 The traditional entrance to the church is through the Romanesque bell tower, which is on the north side of the Gothic church, aligned with the old Romanesque church.
-The porch is a square created by four massive pillars on the angles, joined by rounded Romanesque arches, and, in the center, four large columns with Gothic capitals and pointed Arches.
+The porch is a square created by four massive pillars on the angles, joined by rounded Romanesque arches, and, in the center, four large columns with Gothic capitals and pointed arches.
 In the center of the ceiling is a large circular oculus through which the bells could be hoisted to the belfry of the tower.